progmaticltd/homebox/docs/pages/20-development/20-running-playbooks.md

 ```

-### Main playbooks
+### Full playbooks

-The main playbooks, `install-version.yml` and `check-version.yml` are respectively installing and checking the version
+The full playbooks, `install-version.yml` and `check-version.yml` are respectively installing and checking the version
 you specify from the command line.
-For instance, to install and check the _small_ version:
+For instance, to fully install and check the _small_ variant:

 ```sh
 ansible-playbook -e version=small install-version.yml checking-version.yml